-It's your turn to get creative.
-Choose an angle and make a "TopTen Uses For" list.
+Now it's your turn to get creative.
+Choose an angle and make a "Top Ten Uses For" list.
 Use your imagination and think outside the box.
-This could be created in comic book style, like an advertisement, or even a restaurant menu.
-Be sure to include illustrations or pictures, and explanations if needed.
+This could be done in comic book style, like an advertisement, or even a restaurant menu.
+Be sure to include illustrations or pictures, and explanations where necessary.
 Share with classmates and family members.